dd32/td-gh-ex/readme.txt

 = Changed previous social media icons (Facebook, Twitter, Google Plus) and added YouTube as an option = The design of "Sticky Post" has been made more prominent = A slightly darker color has been used for links
-= Meta links now redirect to their respective archive pages = Users can now use any name for apple touch icons, favicons and logos = Users now have the option of not using the default logos and favicons
+= Fixed Meta links now redirect to their respective archive pages

+= Users can now use any name for apple touch icons, favicons and logos = Added Options to not use the default logos and favicons = Removed Site verification, analytics, etc.
+= Removed default logo, favicons and apple touch icons

+= Few sampression hooks ( sampression_meta, sampression_title, sampression_favicon, sampression_styles, sampression_links, sampression_logo, etc. ) are introduced.

  == Child Theme Support ===
  Sampresson Lite supports child themes.
 Please use child themes for customization of "Sampression Lite".
 For further reading: http://codex.wordpress.org/Child_Themes.